Ironsworn

 Ironsworn is an indie role-playing game written and self-published by Shawn Tomkin.
 Its Ironlands setting is low fantasy, set in a rugged frontier.

-Ironsworn is distinct from most traditional tabletop role-playing systems for having a well-developed solo mode and is one of the most popular solo tabletop role-playing games.
+Ironsworn is distinct from most traditional tabletop role-playing systems for having a well-developed solo mode.

 Publication history

 Ironsworn is an indie role-playing game designed by Shawn Tomkin.
 He said that the game was developed over a span of three years, while he was playtesting and collecting feedback from players in the Google+ tabletop role-playing community.
 He didn't expect the game to become successful.

 In other languages

 The German tabletop role-playing games publisher System Matters translated and published Ironsworn in 2021.
 The game was a commercial success for them, indicating interest for Ironsworn in the German-speaking tabletop role-playing games community.

 In 2024, 500 Nuances de Geek, a small independent French publisher of games and books, started a campaign on Ulule, a French crowdfunding platform.
 The goal of the campaign was to translate and publish Ironsworn and Ironsworn: Starforged in French.
 Soon after starting the campaign, they released a free PDF, as the original English version is also available as a free download.
 In regard to Ironsworn, the goal of the campaign was to produce a printed edition, with almost identical contents to the free digital edition.